CCPC Logo

 Visit Website

 Chester County Department of Community Development Urban center municipalities, which include Chester County's 15 boroughs and the City of Coatesville, may apply for CRP funding.
 CRP awards support infrastructure improvements, streetscaping activities, economic development opportunities, and other projects that promote the revitalization of Chester County's urban centers.
-Check back for more information.
-In 2021, the Chester County Commissioners awarded $2.4 million in funding to five municipalities across the county.
+This program typically opens in the spring of each year.

 Community Revitalization Fund Program